kawaiiDango/pano-scrobbler/privacy-policy.md

   music metadata, to the previously mentioned music tracking services of your choice, for its core functionality.
 - To fetch images of artists and albums, the name of the artist and album is sent to Spotify.
-This is functionality disabled by default for fresh installs.
+This is functionality disabled by default for fresh installations.
 - To fetch the missing metadata while scrobbling Deezer on Windows, the app uses the Deezer API.
 - If you are using the Google Play version and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics, along with stack traces of the